Jardiamet

 Here are some things to know when you're taking Jardiamet.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-You are at increased risk of fungal genital infections (thrush)
+You are at increased risk of urinary tract or fungal genital infection (thrush)

-Jardiamet causes you to pee more and have more glucose in your urine, which increases your risk of getting thrush around the vagina or penis.
+Jardiamet causes you to pee more and have more glucose in your urine, which increases your risk of getting urinary tract infection (UTI) or thrush around the vagina or penis.
 Germs (bacteria and fungus) like to grow in body fluids with a high sugar content.
 As your blood glucose level decreases, this tends to settle.

-Washing your genital area with warm water using non-perfumed soap and avoiding wearing tight underwear will reduce your risk.
-Also any drops of pee left behind on the penis or vagina need to be removed.
+To reduce the risk of infection, wash your genital area with warm water using non-perfumed soap.
+Also, any drops of pee left behind on the penis or vagina need to be removed.

 • People with a vagina, should wash their vulval area twice a day.
-After peeing, rinse the area with water and then pat dry.
+Also, every time after peeing, rinse the area with water and then pat dry with toilet paper.
 If rinsing is not possible, pat dry carefully with toilet paper.

 • People with a penis should wash their groin area at least once a day.
-After peeing, rinse your penis with water and then pat dry.
+Also, every time after peeing, rinse your penis with water and then pat dry with toilet paper.
 If rinsing is not possible, pat dry carefully with toilet paper.
-Uncircumcised people need to fully retract the foreskin before they pee, to avoid drops of urine spilling into the foreskin fold.
+If you are able, pull back your foreskin before you pee, to avoid drops of urine spilling into the foreskin fold.

 Have a sick day plan

-If you are unwell, stop taking Jardiamet.
-Taking Jardiamet when you are unwell increases your risk of high ketones levels, which can cause a serious but rare side effect called diabetic ketoacidosis (DKA).
-Only restart your Jardiamet when you are well AND eating and drinking normally.
+• Taking Jardiamet when you are unwell increases your risk of high ketones levels, which can cause a serious but rare side effect called ketoacidosis.

 Prepare before an operation or a procedure